Welcome to Charlton School

 Throughout the Transition process, staff gather together any key questions children or parents/carers have.
 As we work thorough the transition period we continually add to the list of those shown.
 We would encourage parents to regularly review the site or alternatively contact key staff in school for clarification on any points of concern.

 How do I arrange transport for my child?

 Your child should be entitled to school transport if you live in the villages of Roden, Poynton, High Ercall, Walton, Cotwall, Osbaston, Ellerdine, Ellerdine Heath, Eyton upon the Weald Moors, Cold Hatton, Cold Hatton Heath, Waters Upton, Great Bolas, Bolas Heath, Shirlowe, Rodington Heath, Rodington, Rodway, Crudgington, Longdon-on–Tern, Kynnersley, Preston-upon-the-Weald-Moors, Wrockwardine and Walcot, encompassing parts of the civil parishes of Bolas Magna and Ercall Magna.
 Please note transport is provided by the Local Authority not the school.
 All applications must be made online at:

 Please note that applications can take 20 working days to process so please apply as soon as you can.

 Towards the end of the summer holidays, the Transport Department should send you your child’s bus pass, along with details of pick up points and times.
 If the passes are not sent out to you by the end of the holidays, they will be sent directly to us, and we will make sure that these passes are handed out on the first day of term.

-Question: What is the start date in September for students, none of the paperwork highlights the return dates.
+What is the start date in September for students?

-Answer: Tuesday 3rd September 2019 is first day in school for students.
+Wednesday 2nd September 2020 is first day in school for students.

 We are committed to ensure the very best provision for all of our children and families.
 Parents should use the school website or contact key staff with any enquiries.